 Even though it’s an early sign of labor, the mucus plug can regenerate itself to some extent if it’s lost earlier than the 37 week mark.
 As long as contractions haven’t started and there’s not a lot of bright red blood, there’s typically nothing to worry about. (source)

 However, if it’s lost before the 37 week period, be sure to let your midwife know so she can keep an eye on things.
-Losing it early on in pregnancy could also indicate premature labor.
+Losing it early on in pregnancy could indicate premature labor.

 While the mucus plug can be slightly pink or even have streaks of blood in it, it is not necessarily the same thing as bloody show. (source)

-The term bloody show is used when there is blood passing out of the vagina and it’s mixed with a little mucus.
-This can occur after a vaginal exam, and usually during labor as a sign of progress. (source) While the mucus plug is a thick gelatinous plug of mucus, bloody show is a stringy mucus. (source)
+- Bloody show: The term bloody show is used when there is blood passing out of the vagina and it’s mixed with a little mucus.
+It is a stringy mucus, and can occur after a vaginal exam and usually during labor as a sign of progress. (source)

 So to review, the mucus plug:

-- Can be many different colors, but typically a gelatinous off white with or without pink streaking.
+- Can be many different colors, but typically a gelatinous off white with or without pink streaking

 - Isn’t cause for worry, unless there’s over 1 Tbsp of blood when you lose it